Bulgaria's house prices continue to rise strongly

 In October 2011 presidential elections, Rosen Plevneliev of the GERB emerged victorious.
 Then in May 29, 2013, Prime Minister PlamenOresharki of the BSP came to power after anti-austerity protests forced out former Premier BoykoBorissov’s GERB party and triggered a snap vote.

-Bulgaria’s economy is expected to expand by 3.9% in 2017, its strongest performance since 2008 and one of the fastest growth rates in the European Union, according to the European Commission.
-In Q3 2017, Bulgaria’s economic growth accelerated to 3.9% compared to a year earlier, from 3.7% in the prior quarter and 3.4% in the previous year, according to the NSI.
+Bulgaria’s economy expanded by 3.8% in 2017, its strongest performance since 2008 and one of the fastest growth rates in the European Union, according to the European Commission.
+Then in Q2 2018, the economy grew by 3.4%, slightly down from the previous quarter’s 3.5% expansion and the prior year’s 3.7% growth, according to the NSI.